 Ethics Statement

-NOASP journals are listed with the Directory of Open Access Journals (DOAJ); monographs and anthologies are listed with the Directory of Open Access Books (DOAJ).
+Journals available on Cappelen Damm Akademisk's NOASP platform are listed with the Directory of Open Access Journals (DOAJ); monographs and anthologies published on the NOASP platform are listed with the Directory of Open Access Books (DOAJ).

-NOASP recognizes the importance of the integrity and completeness of the scholarly record to researchers, librarians and others, and has therefore drawn up a policy on corrections, retractions, plagiarism and peer-review integrity.
+Cappelen Damm Akademisk recognizes the importance of the integrity and completeness of the scholarly record to researchers, librarians and others; hence our policies regarding corrections, retractions, plagiarism, peer-review integrity and more are set forth below.

 Editors-in-chief must be of at least an associate professor level.
 Ideally the editorial team of each journal shall include at least one senior full professor.
 Editors-in-chief are highly involved in the selection of the editorial team.
-NOASP seeks to ensure that the editorial team is comprised of individuals from multiple institutions and preferably located in different countries to limit competing interests.
+Cappelen Damm Akademisk seeks to ensure that an editorial team is comprised of individuals from multiple institutions and preferably located in different countries to limit competing interests.
 In some cases, an editorial team may be based at one institution.

 All journals are governed by an editorial board, the members of which may be appointed by the editorial team and, when appropriate, by the publisher.
 Members of the editorial board are charged with monitoring and safeguarding publishing ethics among other things.

-All book manuscripts submitted to NOASP as well as all article manuscripts submitted to a journal published by NOASP are run through the online plagiarism screening service iThenticate before being sent out to peer reviewers (unless rejected at the triage stage, i.e., direct rejection).
+All book manuscripts submitted to Cappelen Damm Akademisk as well as all article manuscripts submitted to a journal published on the NOASP platform are run through the online plagiarism screening service iThenticate before being sent out to peer reviewers (unless rejected at the triage stage, i.e., direct rejection).
 The reports generated from iThenticate for journal articles are evaluated by the journal’s editor-in-chief or a qualified subject editor; reports for book manuscripts are reviewed by the publisher.
-Cases of suspected plagiarism must be reported to NOASP; the publisher and editor-in-chief together determine the steps to be taken vis-a-vis a case of suspected plagiarism.
+Cases of suspected plagiarism must be reported to the publisher; the publisher and the book's editor or journal's editor-in-chief together determine the steps to be taken vis-a-vis a case of suspected plagiarism.

-Manuscripts submitted to NOASP or a journal published by NOASP are subjected to external peer review.
+Manuscripts submitted to Cappelen Damm Akademisk's division for research publishing or to a journal published on our NOASP platform are subjected to external peer review.
 The decision to accept or reject a manuscript submitted to a journal is based on comments from at least two reviewers in a double-blind process.
 At least one of the peers will be an expert outside the journal’s editorial board.
 As a main rule, one of the peers will be from the same country as the author, or will be familiar with the professional tradition in the author’s country.
 Editorials, book reviews, and similar, are not necessarily peer-reviewed.
-Peer review for book manuscripts is single-blind, with one reviewer.
+Peer review for book manuscripts is also double-blind, with one reviewer.

-Where authors have suggested reviewers in their covering letter, editors may contact these individuals if the suggestions are reasonable, and the editor is confident that no competing interests are present (e.g. a colleague at the same department, a former co-author, or within the author’s research network).
+Where authors have suggested reviewers in the cover letter for their submission, editors may contact these individuals if the suggestions are reasonable, and the editor is confident that no competing interests are present (e.g., a colleague at the same department, a former co-author, or within the author’s research network).

-Only scientifically qualified persons evaluate reviews and make the decision to accept or reject a submission.
+Only qualified persons evaluate reviews and make the decision to accept or reject a submission.
 Typically, for journals this means the editor-in-chief makes a final decision, or a subject editor or guest editor, where applicable.
-The editor-in-chief is accountable for the quality of editorial decisions, and in some journals, published articles state the name of the responsible editor who managed peer review and made a final decision.
+The editor-in-chief is accountable for the quality of editorial decisions, and in some journals, published articles state the name of the responsible editor who managed the peer review process and made the final decision.

 Journal editors consider competing interests when a manuscript is submitted by a colleague at their own institution or from their research network.
 In this case, a co-editor – or an external trusted expert – with no such connections is asked to act as the editor for that particular paper.